cse-labs/res-edge-labs/labs/aks/README.md

 # Deploy Res-Edge to AKS

-This lab is designed to help you securely expose your Kubernetes services over HTTPS and deploy multiple applications using `path-based` and `host-based` routing.
+This lab is designed to help you securely expose your Kubernetes services over HTTPS and to deploy multiple applications using `path-based` and `host-based` routing.
 This can be useful if you have multiple applications running on your cluster and want to ensure that each one is accessible via its own unique and HTTPS secured URL.
 This lab uses:

 - [AKS Cluster](https://learn.microsoft.com/en-us/azure/aks/): Azure Kubernetes Service to deploy and manage cloud native applications in Azure
 - [NGINX](https://nginx.org/): An ingress controller for Kubernetes that works by deploying the Envoy proxy as a reverse proxy and load balancer
 - [cert-manager](https://cert-manager.io/docs/): A Certificate Controller to provision and manage TLS certifications from `Let's Encrypt` or any other issuer
+- [External-DNS](https://kubernetes-sigs.github.io/external-dns): An open-source Kubernetes project that automatically synchronizes exposed Kubernetes services and ingresses with Azure DNS, as well as with other providers
 - [Let's Encrypt (optional)](https://letsencrypt.org/about/): A Certificate Authority (CA) to get a certificate for your domain

 ## Prerequisites